CtrlK

 Actionability

-The instructions are entirely abstract ('Clarify goals', 'Apply relevant best practices', 'Provide actionable steps') with no concrete frameworks, specific analysis methods, or executable guidance for competitive analysis.
-Porter's Five Forces is mentioned in the description but not explained or operationalized.
+The instructions are entirely abstract ('Clarify goals', 'Apply relevant best practices', 'Provide actionable steps') with no concrete frameworks, specific analysis methods, code, commands, or executable examples for competitive analysis.

 1 / 3